vEnhance/1802/src/type-safety.typ

   kind: table
 ) <operations>

-== [SIDENOTE] Where does @operations come from?
+#digression[
   A common question at this point is how you are supposed to figure out whether a certain operation is allowed or not.
   For example, many students want to try and multiply two vectors together component-wise;
   why is
   $ vec(2, 3) vec(4, 5) =^? vec(8, 15) $
   not a legal sentence?
   It seems like it would make sense.

   The answer is that you _don't_ have to figure out — you are _told_;
   @operations isn't something that you derive.
   Instead, it's the set of _definitions_ which you have been given.

+  (Or more sarcastically, it's all just a social construct.
+  Well, it's bit more nuanced than that.
-Or more sarcastically, it's all just a social construct.#footnote[Of course, it’s not quite as arbitrary as it sounds.
-The long explanation goes something like this.
-Definitions aren't judged by "correctness", because that doesn't even make sense; you are allowed to make up whatever definitions you want.
+  Definitions aren't judged by "correctness";
+  that doesn't make sense; you are allowed to make up whatever definitions you want.
   Instead, definitions are judged by whether they are _useful_.
-  Which is obviously subjective, but it’s less subjective than you might guess.]
+  Which is obviously subjective, but it’s less subjective than you might guess.)
+]

 == [TEXT] Why you should care

+There are two action items to take away from this section.

+=== When learning a new object, examine its types first

 What this means is that, every time you encounter a new kind of mathematical object or operation (e.g. partial derivative), *the first thing you should do is ask what types are at play*.
 This helps give you a sanity check on your understanding of the new concept.

+We'll use boxes like this throughout the box to do this:
+#typesig[
+  This is an example of a type signature box.
+  When we want to make comments about the types of new objects, we'll put them in boxes like this.
+]

+=== Whenever writing an equation, make sure the types check out

 Practically, what's really useful is that if you have a good handle on types, then it *gives you a way to type-check your work*.